 Pickup location: Hotel, cruise terminal or any other location in Koper, Izola, Piran, Portorož, Ljubljana etc.

 |PRICE||GROUP PRICE||PRIVATE TOUR PRICE||INCLUDES||DURATION|

-|113€||15% group discount for 4 and more participants||Request an offer via the form below||Food, wine and liquors tastings, entrance fees, guide, transportation, insurance||7 to 8 hours|
+|95€||15% discount for larger groups||Request an offer via the form below||Food, wine and liquors tastings, entrance fees, guide, transportation, insurance||7 to 8 hours|